-It is recommended that you configure Node Manager to run as an operating system service or a Windows service on Windows systems.
+Oracle recommends that you configure Node Manager to run as an operating system service or a Windows service on Windows systems.
 By default, the operating system service starts up Node Manager to listen on localhost:5556.
+For more information, see Installing the Node Manager Windows Service in the Installation Guide.

-When you configure Node Manager to accept commands from remote systems, you must uninstall the default Node Manager service, then reinstall it to listen on a non-localhost Listen Address.

-Depending on your platform, follow the instructions in "Reconfigure Startup Service for Windows Installations" or "Configuring Java-based Node Manager Security" Configuring Java Node Manager
+When you configure Node Manager to accept commands from remote systems, you must uninstall the default Node Manager service, then reinstall it to listen on a non-localhost listen address.
+Depending on your platform, follow the instructions in "Reconfigure Startup Service for Windows Installations" or "Configuring Java-based Node Manager Security"